beefyfinance/beefy-blog/content/articles/moonriver-x-beefy.en.md

 If you bridge your **$BIFI** vía Anyswap to Moonriver, you can utilize it to earn revenue from the platform as **$MOVR** tokens.
 To do this, stake your **$BIFI** into the BIFI Earn pool to receive **$MOVR** at around 100% APR (at the time of writing).

 If you are having trouble, head over to our Discord server to find all the info you will need in the pinned messages of **_#-moonriver_**

+### About Moonbeam

+Moonbeam is an Ethereum-compatible smart contract platform on the Polkadot network that makes it easy to build natively interoperable applications.
+This Ethereum compatibility allows developers to deploy existing Solidity smart contracts and DApp frontends to Moonbeam with minimal changes.
+As a parachain on the Polkadot network, Moonbeam will benefit from the shared security of the Polkadot relay chain and integrations with other chains that are connected to Polkadot.
+Currently, in active development by PureStake, Moonbeam is expected to reach MainNet by Q4 of 2021.
+Learn more: [https://moonbeam.network/.](https://moonbeam.network/)

 ### Deployed vaults